Tiger-Cross/Multi-Dimensional-Browser/README.md

 # Multi-Dimensional-Browser
-This repository contains the source code referenced in the Final Project Report for the MDB Project.
+This repository contains a subset of the source code for the MDB Project.

 We were unable to make the entire repository public for licensing reasons.